breadncatto/CourseCamp-Frontend/README.md

 A responsive, scalable, and dynamic frontend interface for an online course platform built with **React 19**, **Vite**, and **Tailwind CSS**.
 The system implements role-based user interfaces (RBAC) for Admin, Tutor, and Student roles, providing a seamless educational and management experience.

-> **📢 Team Project Shoutout:** > This frontend application is part of a comprehensive team project (Software Engineering Course).
+> **📢 Team Project Shoutout:** > This frontend application is part of a comprehensive team project.
 While the project was built collaboratively, **the features and pages highlighted in the "My Contributions" section below were solely developed by me.** For the backend implementation, please check out our [Backend Repository](https://github.com/NewtakaNghia/CourseCamp-Backend.git).

 <img width="426" height="240" alt="Image" src="https://github.com/user-attachments/assets/2f638e5a-f8d9-4741-a179-12befb50050f" />